thehalb/comindlab/content/authors/lichtner/_index.md

 user_groups:
   - Team members
 ---
-Lara Morscheck is a PhD candidate at the Department of Emergency Medicine, University of Bern, and member of the CoMind Lab.
+Lukas Lichtner is a PhD candidate at the Department of Emergency Medicine, University of Bern, and member of the CoMind Lab.